searchspring/snap/packages/snap-controller/README.md

 ```

 #### Hierarchy Config
-If using a field that is of hierarchy type, specifying `levels` will display a dropdown for each hierarchy level.
-Hierarchy Finders using `levels` will ensure selections are made in order by disabling dropdowns.
+Specifying `levels` will display a dropdown for each hierarchy level.
+Finders that use hierarchy fields will enforce selecting dropdowns in order by disabling following dropdowns

 ```typescript
 const finderConfig: FinderControllerConfig = {